alshai/Big-BWT/readme.md

 The program shows its progress and finally the running time.
 If no errors occurred the BWT file hugefile.fa.bwt is created: it should be one character longer that the input and contains the character 0x00 in the position of the BWT's eos.
 Two important command line options are the windows size `-w` and the modulus `-m`.
 They are explained in the paper.

 If you don't trust the output run bigbwt with option `-c`.
 This will compute the same BWT using the GSACAK algorithm and compare it with the one computed by bigbwt.
-Be warned that GSACA BWT needs up to *9n* bytes, since it first compute the Suffix Array and the outputs the BWT.
+Be warned that GSACA algorithm needs up to *9n* bytes, since it first compute the Suffix Array and the outputs the BWT (with extension .Bwt).